zeerakmo/Level4IndividualProject/timelog.md

 * *8 hour*
   * Had meeting with supervisor and showed updated results, discussed holding off on any extra experiments and instead starting to write dissertation
-  * Worked on fixing up graphs and figures for disseration and researched method to write it
+  * Worked on fixing up graphs and figures for dissertation and researched method to write it
   * Cleaned up results of changing contrast into own tables

 ## 4 Feb 2021

 * *8 hour*
   * Worked on dissertation main sections of methodology, results and discussion
-  * Completed methodolgy section and results
+  * Completed methodology section and results
 ## 11 Feb 2021

 * *8 hour*